Devieth/Chimera600/README.md

 <h1 align="center">Chimera</h1>
 <p align="center">
     A feature-rich mod for Halo Custom Edition
 </p>

+# NOTICE
+This is an old version of Chimera and is no longer supported by me or the original developer.
+If you want the latest version, it is still being worked on by the orignal developer here: https://github.com/SnowyMouse/chimera

 # Introduction